Cactus control in the SA Arid Lands

 Jumping cholla (Cylindropuntia prolifera) is a low shrub that grows to 0.4-1m Its spines are light to dark brown, 7–11 per areole measuring 1–2cm long and interlacing, with a white to light-tan sheath firmly attached.
 Its stem segments are dull-green to greenish-grey in colour and cylindrical, measuring 4-15cm long and 4-5cm wide.
 It has prominent segments that easily detach.
 It produces rose-magenta flowers 2.5-3cm wide and green fruit 2-5cm long.

-Coral cactus (Cylindropuntia fulgida var. mamillata) is a tree that grows to 3m tall.
+Coral cactus (Cylindropunta fulgida var. mamillata) is a tree that grows to 3m tall.
 It has joints 6-23cm that are 2-3.5cm wide.
 It has up to 18 yellow or pale pink spines that age grown and features white or yellow sheaths.
 Six to 12 spines grow from each areole, which form a dense layer that obscures the stems.
 It has white and pink flowers, streaked with lavender and its green, fleshy, pear-shaped fruits grow to 4cm long, which produce flowers that become fruit in following years.
 It produces vegetatively.

-Biocontrol: Cochineal - species: Dactylopius opuntiae (Mexican lineage)
+Biocontrol: Cochineal.
+Species Dactylopius opuntiae (Mexican lineage)

-Biocontrol: Cochineal - species: Dactylopius ceylonicus
+Biocontrol: Cochineal.
+Species Dactylopius ceylonicus

 Biocontrol: None known.